raspberrypilearning/c3-wolfram-weather-dashboard/en/step_1.md

 title: What you will learn
 ---

-+ Manipulating Weather Data in the Wolfram Language
++ How to manipulate weather data in the Wolfram Language
-+ Using Freefrom Lingustic Input in the Wolfram Language
++ How to use Freefrom Lingustic Input in the Wolfram Language
-+ Creating functions in the Wolfram Language
++ How to create functions in the Wolfram Language

 --- /collapse ---